 6.53.1 Applicability to language

+The vulnerability as described in ISO/IEC TR 24772-1 clause 6.53 applies to Python as follows.

 Python has very few operations that are inherently unsafe.
 For example, there is no way to suppress error checking or bounds checking.
-However there are two operations provided in Python that are inherently unsafe in any language:
+However, there are two operations provided in Python that are inherently unsafe in any language:

-Interfaces to modules coded in other languages since they could easily violate the security of the calling of embedded Python code; and
+Interfaces to modules coded in other languages since they could easily violate the security of the calling of embedded Python code (see 6.47 Inter-language calling).

 Use of the exec and eval dynamic execution functions (see 6.48 Dynamically-linked Code and Self-modifying Code [NYY]).